Undergraduate Policies & Petitions

 - Foundations Course exemption (B EDUC 402, 403, 423, 438, 441)

 - Teaching Methods Course exemption (B EDUC 408, 410, 409, 418, 419, 421)

 - SES Minors:

 - Request that a transfer course count for a minor elective

 NES & WEST-E Petition

 Students who take, but do not pass the NES or WEST-E are eligible to submit an NES & WEST-E Petition, also called Case-By-Case, to request an alternative assessment of their Elementary Education, ESOL, or Special Education content knowledge.
 The NES & WEST-E Petition allows SES to review teacher candidates’ content knowledge using multiple forms of evidence.

 NES Petitions are reviewed by SES faculty in Winter Quarter, with decisions sent to students in mid-March.
 A second round of petition reviews, for both NES and WEST-E tests, occurs at the end of Spring Quarter, with decisions sent to students in mid-July.

 SES alumni and returning students may submit an NES & WEST-E Petition and should plan to follow the petition timeline outlined above.
-Please contact firstname.lastname@example.org to be send the petition form.
+Please contact email@example.com to be sent the petition form.